chrthomsen/pygrametl/docs/examples/testing.rst

     | 5            | The Silver Spoon      | Cookbook   |

-The following two functions demonstrate how ``formattable.py`` can be integrated with GNU Emacs and Vim, respectively.
+The following two functions demonstrate how ``formattable.py`` can be integrated with GNU Emacs and Vim/NeoVim, respectively.
 However, ``formattable.py`` is editor agnostic and the functions are simply intended as examples.

 GNU Emacs